ANSWERS TO FREQUENTLY ASKED QUESTIONS

 3) I've gotten outside funding before.
 They can be difficult to find, difficult to get, hard to raise, and for the record, I personally haven't even seen any readily advertised to composers that specifically included funding the concert (though the Fromm Foundation has some funds for performers, these are not "concert" funds.).
 Do you know how much renting a real recital hall once costs in the US?
 Look it up.

 5) I love and appreciate everyone that wants to perform or create new music but a composer can't write something for someone unless the performer either has something stable (a position, a recital, an ensemble, a studio, a supportive university, a great accompanist, an organization, etc.), or they have a practical idea of what to do when they perform or record it.
 From experience, you can make it happen if you have interest, no matter what situation you are in.
 Individual commissioners rarely have a perfect scenario, but they do it because they want to do it.

 6) I'm not discounting this integrated approach by any means (people wouldn't bring it up unless it pervaded in their country/state/situation/upbringing), but all things considered, there is nothing so powerful as a performer having faith in my music!
 That's something that is irreplaceable, and something I highly value.
 Take a step in the dark.
 Do it because you want to do it and think it will be good for you as a musician and your career!

 I got this great text and melody, but one or both are copyrighted.
 Can you set it?

 I want this piece to sound exactly like composer X and use some of his/her ideas, can you do it?

-If you get copyright permission, I might be game, but that probably won't happen.
+If you get copyright permission, I'll consider it.
 I'm not going to do something illegal or dishonest.
 Copyright is a complicated issue and varies from country to country.

 Can you send me the work completed or a sketch before I commission it, because I'm afraid of what could happen?